Prime suspect in motorway rape case arrested

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Investigators spotted two phone numbers.
 Police doubted the suspect was in contact for help, money and food.
 They followed these numbers and started waiting for the suspect to appear.
-As the suspect showed up, the police nabbed him.
-Investigators are busy investigatinghim.
+As the suspect showed up, police nabbed him.
+Investigators are busy investigating him.
 He will be produced before the court on Tuesday (today) for physical remand.

 Shafqat Ali had told investigators that they were habitual criminals and had gathered to commit a robbery in the Karol forest when they observed the car parked on the motorway.
 Malhi was carrying a gun.
 When the woman refused to open the door despite seeing the gun, Malhi broke down the glass using a stone and made her child hostage to force her down the main road.
 He assaulted her first on gunpoint and later Shafqat did the same.
 He also revealed that they were hiding nearby when the Dolphin Squad team had reached the spot.